fission-codes/auth-lobby/README.md

 ## Theming

 By passing a `theme` query parameter you can adjust the look and text of the lobby.
 Note that when setting a custom logo, there will be a subtle reference to Fission added, to indicate that this is still a Fission service.
+The `theme` query param should be a URL or IPFS CID pointing to a JSON file with the following format:

 ```json
 {